fbpx

 business section newspaper

-We regularly get calls or emails from clients wondering how they can put some of the capital in their IRA LLC into stocks, and thought it would be a good topic to cover here on the blog.
+We regularly get calls or emails from clients wondering how they can put some of the capital in their self-directed IRA into stocks, and thought it would be a good topic to cover here on the blog.

 What is your Goal with Stock Investing?

 If you will be putting a significant amount into standard financial investments, it may make sense to maintain a separate IRA for that purpose.
-This is especially true if the assets you invest into in the IRA LLC create liability risk, such as rental properties.
+This is especially true if the assets you invest into in the self-directed IRA create liability risk, such as rental properties.

 In some cases, it may make sense to use both approaches, with a small brokerage account inside the IRA LLC to keep capital productive, and a separate IRA to isolate a larger stock portfolio from liability risk.